IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

   int y[m, n]; // The observed counts of detractors, neutrals, and promoters }

-// The parameters and hyperparameters of the model parameters {
+// The parameters of the model parameters {
   simplex[n] mu;
   real<lower = 0> sigma;
   simplex[n] theta[m];
 }

-// The parameters that are computed using the above ones transformed parameters {
+// The parameters that are derived using the above ones transformed parameters {
   vector<lower = 0>[n] phi;
   phi = mu / sigma^2;